OlegKonings/CUDA_Matrix_Sum_Game/README.md

 NOTE: There is more than one 'optimal' configuration, so this code should always return a valid configuration for the global optimum, but not may not always return the exact same configuration if there is more than one.
 A filter can be implemented which caches the 'first'.
 Obviously it is possible to have all rows, columns and 4-element diagonals sum to 10, so the answer is '10'.

+Stay tuned for 2 GTX 980 GPU solution which breaks the 3 minute mark!

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){